 Infectious Disease - Concentration on consultation, history and physical taking and appropriate incorporation of the infectious disease specialist in the management of patients with complicated infectious disease.

 Internal Medicine - Residents develop a firm understanding of general principles for complete history and physical and medical work-up, including evaluation and management of the general medical patient.

-Podiatric Medicine and Surgery - Six months of podiatric medicine and surgery completes the first year of training.
-Residents participate in resident-driven clinics with dedicated staff, gaining clinical experience, performing podiatric surgical procedures in various settings and gaining experience rotating through private offices.
+Podiatric Medicine and Surgery - Residents participate in resident-driven clinics with dedicated staff, gaining clinical experience, performing podiatric surgical procedures in various settings and gaining experience rotating through private offices.

 Radiology - Residents acquire a general understanding of imaging techniques and interpretation in advanced imaging and plain film radiography.

 Vascular Surgery - Residents gain experience in the evaluation of the vascular-compromised patient and understanding of alternatives for treatment.
 Emphasis is placed on the evaluation and management of the ischemic foot and lower extremities within a general vascular experience.